MainTitleHeader

 • MORE LIABILITY – may be required for certain types of pets, or things like pools or trampolines.

-• BUSINESS COVERAGE – Home-based businesses or working from home professionals might need more coverage for business-related equipment.
+• BUSINESS COVERAGE – Home-based businesses or professionals with home offices might need more coverage for business-related equipment.

 WHAT DOES RENTER'S INSURANCE PAY FOR?